 Does This Medical School Have A Gateway or Foundation Year?

-University College London Medicine Interview
+University College London Medicine Interview Questions 2023

 UCL Medicine Interview Dates: December to March

-🎓 UCL Medicine Interview Questions / Topics
+🎓 UCL Medicine Interview Questions & Topics for 2023 entry

 Academic curiosity and interest in healthcare